 Crashes as a result of driver distraction can lead to deaths, as well as serious life threatening injuries.
 These can include hospitalisation, rehabilitation and sometimes a lifetime of care.

-Using a Mobile/smartphone whilst driving is one of the highest causes (inside the vehicle) of driver distraction crashes especially within the 20-39 age group.
+Using a mobile/smartphone whilst driving is one of the highest causes (inside the vehicle) of driver distraction crashes especially within the 20 to 39 age group.

 Using your mobile phone while driving impairs your driving performance in several ways:

 - Impaired ability to stay in the correct lane.

 Don’t be tempted to use a hand held mobile phone in the car.
 In addition to the risks to yourself and others, it is against the law and you risk a $80 penalty fine and 20 demerit points.